62億円を注ぎこんだパク・ボゴム&IU主演「おつかれさま」、成功の事例になるか

 In response to rumors that the production costs of The Incredible Hunger Games were spent on the project, director Kim Won-seok said, "I honestly don't know the exact amount, but it's true that we spent a lot of money on it."

-"People are worried about us.
-They're saying, 'We could make a few more TV series with that production budget,'" he said.
-"We're trying to make the situation as realistic as possible in order to make it more realistic.
+"They're saying, 'We could make a few more TV series with that production cost,'" he said.
+"We're trying to create a realistic situation to embody the realism.

-It will be made public.
+It will be released for a while.

 2025/03/05 17:13 KST